Validating Quantum State Preparation Programs (Extended Version): PQASM: A Language for Quantum State Preparations

 \Cref{fig:pqasm} presents \pqasm's syntax.
 A \pqasm program $e$ is either an instruction $\iota$, a sequence operation $\iseq{e}{e}$, applying a Hadamard operation $\ihad{q}$ to a qubit $q$ to create a superposition, creating ($\inew{q}$) a new blank qubit $q$, a \cn{let} binding that measures a sequence of qubits $\overline{q}$ and uses the result $x$ in $e$, or classical conditional $\sifb{B}{e}{e}$ with classical Boolean guard $B$.
-Each \cn{let} binding assigns the measurement result of a quantum function expression to a variable $x$, representing a binary sequence.
-In measurement operations ($\mathpzc{M}$), we apply an operator to a \emph{qubit} $q$ or a sequence of quantum qubits $\overline{q}$.
+Each \cn{let} binding assigns a measurement result of qubits $\overline{q}$ to a variable $x$, representing a binary sequence.
 We assume $\ihad{\overline{q}}$ and $\inew{\overline{q}}$ as syntactic sugars of applying a sequence of Hadamard and new-qubit operations.